 …in other words, the fitness test!

-The PCA is made up of a number of different activities such as running, crawling, climbing, balancing, lifting, carrying, dragging and weaving.
+The Recruitment PCA is made up of a number of different activities such as running, crawling, climbing, balancing, lifting, carrying, dragging and weaving.

 Want to see how the course is laid out to help you prepare?
 Click here for a diagram of the obstacle course.